cloned2k16/SNGT/README.md

    you are not the product, and monetization must be made under strictly fair play,
    aside your data is your!! no matter what ..
 >- **NO CONTROL**
-   none of our business to replace police work ..
+   it's none of our business to replace police work ..
 >- **DECENTRALIZED**
    serverless is on hype now but make confusion with cloud computing
    while 'we' are inspired by the very principle of original iNET instead